MLHale/CYBR8470/modules/building-a-server/README.md

 ![request](./img/post-an-event.png)

+* What happened?
+* -> Since we made changes to our code we need to take the server down and bring it back up - this is because we are using a production webserver (nginx).
+In development you'd be better off using django's runserver for quick iteration.
+* Go ahead and restart your server (press control+C) then do `docker compose up`
+* Now resend your postman request
 * Now revist http://localhost and refresh the page.
 Do you see your event?
 * Try posting some more from POSTMAN.
 It auto-refreshes!
 * Well thats neat.
 What about that other button in the app though to turn IFTTT on?